spencerdavis226/spencerdavis.dev/about.markdown

 ## My Approach

-I like clear goals, small experiments, quick feedback, and solid notes.
-That structure keeps projects moving and surprises to a minimum.
+I prefer measurable goals, small iterations, and fast feedback—whether that’s red‑green‑refactor in TDD or quick feature flags in production.
+Clear docs and repeatable processes keep teams unblocked and users happy.

 ## Interests & Goals

-I’m looking for an on‑site or hybrid role in Tampa Bay, or a fully remote position, where I can turn tough problems into clear software and grow alongside a strong team.
+I’m targeting full‑stack or backend roles in Tampa Bay (on‑site or hybrid) or fully remote positions on product teams that value clean code, steady delivery, and continuous learning.

 ## Let's Connect